Acquisition of Units of SQI Diagnostics Inc.

 /NOT FOR DISSEMINATION IN THE UNITED STATES OR OVER UNITED STATES NEWSWIRE SERVICES/

-TORONTO, Sept.
-25, 2019 /CNW/ - Mr. Wilmot L. Matthews ("Mr. Matthews") announces that he has acquired 10,000,000 common shares and 10,000,000 common share purchase warrants of SQI Diagnostics Inc. ("SQI"), representing an increase of approximately 1.25% of the issued and outstanding common shares of SQI on a non-diluted basis and an increase of approximately 2.02% of the issued and outstanding common shares of SQI, assuming the exercise of all common share purchase warrants of SQI that Mr. Matthews beneficially owns or exercises control or direction over.
-The securities were acquired by Mr. Matthews in connection with a private placement offering of units of SQI ("Units") at a price of $0.10 per Unit for aggregate consideration of $1,000,000.
-Mr. Matthews has been a director of SQI since April 8, 2015.
+CALGARY, Sept.
+25, 2019 /CNW/ - Mr. Clive J. Beddoe ("Mr. Beddoe") announces that he has acquired beneficial ownership of 10,000,000 common shares and 10,000,000 common share purchase warrants of SQI Diagnostics Inc. ("SQI"), representing an increase of approximately 1.25% of the issued and outstanding common shares of SQI on a non-diluted basis and an increase of approximately 2.05% of the issued and outstanding common shares of SQI, assuming the exercise of all common share purchase warrants of SQI that Mr. Beddoe beneficially owns or exercises control or direction over.
+The securities were acquired by Mr. Beddoe in connection with a private placement offering of units of SQI ("Units") at a price of $0.10 per Unit for aggregate consideration of $1,000,000.
+Mr. Beddoe has been a director of SQI since April 8, 2015.

-Immediately prior to the acquisition, Mr. Matthews beneficially owned or exercised control or direction over 45,456,351 common shares, 37,098,137 common share purchase warrants and $1,000,000 principal amount of 10% secured debentures due January 30, 2020 of SQI, representing approximately 22.72% of the issued and outstanding shares of SQI on a non-diluted basis and representing approximately 34.81% of the issued and outstanding shares of SQI, assuming the full exercise of all common share purchase warrants of SQI that Mr. Matthews beneficially owns or exercises control or direction over.
+Immediately prior to the acquisition, Mr. Beddoe beneficially owned or exercised control or direction over 45,361,392 common shares, 36,498,140 common share purchase warrants and $400,000 principal amount of 10% secured debentures due January 30, 2020 of SQI, representing approximately 22.68% of the issued and outstanding common shares of SQI on a non-diluted basis and representing approximately 34.61% of the issued and outstanding shares of SQI, assuming the full exercise of all common share purchase warrants of SQI that Mr. Beddoe beneficially owns or exercises control or direction over.

-Immediately after the acquisition, Mr. Matthews beneficially owns or exercises control or direction over 55,456,351 common shares, 47,098,137 common share purchase warrants and $1,000,000 principal amount of 10% secured debentures due January 30, 2020 of SQI, representing approximately 23.97% of the issued and outstanding shares of SQI on a non-diluted basis and representing approximately 36.83% of the issued and outstanding shares of SQI, assuming the full exercise of all common share purchase warrants of SQI that Mr. Matthews beneficially owns or exercises control or direction over.
+Immediately after the acquisition, Mr. Beddoe beneficially owns or exercises control or direction over 55,361,392 common shares, 46,498,140 common share purchase warrants and $400,000 principal amount of 10% secured debentures due January 30, 2020 of SQI, representing approximately 23.93% of the issued and outstanding shares of SQI on a non-diluted basis and representing approximately 36.66% of the issued and outstanding shares of SQI, assuming the full exercise of all common share purchase warrants of SQI that Mr. Beddoe beneficially owns or exercises control or direction over.

 Share this article